 A very dear student of mine is a consultant doctor in intensive care.
 Despite having enormous stresses in her every day life, she always makes time for her tango class.
 Her profession demands such an overwhelming degree of responsibility from her, that to her it is a blessing (indeed a need) to be able to give up responsibility for just a few minutes … or a few hours if she dances all night!

-Another (male) student of mine, said something very interesting the other day after class.
-He said how he felt that tango allowed him to be entirely masculine for a few moments and he was surprised how much he enjoyed this.
-And I know that there are many women who also enjoy that tango gives them an open invitation to be completely feminine.
+Another (male) student of mine made a very interesting comment in class the other day.
+He said how he felt that tango allowed him to be entirely masculine for a few moments and he was surprised by how much he enjoyed this.
+And I know that there are many women who also enjoy that tango gives them the opportunity to embrace their femininity.

 And it occurs to be me that perhaps in this day and age of gender equality, we at times feel the need to explore our masculinity/femininity without fear of this being frowned on or impinging on the equal rights that we have fought so hard for.

-I am aware that this blog could be misconstrued as anti-feminist.
-So I just want to make it clear: as a woman there is no other age that I would prefer to have been born in.
+As a woman I feel incredibly lucky to be living today.
 In my motherʼs class at school, most of the girls were expected to become housewives, teachers, nurses or secretaries.
 Despite this my mother became one of five women to attend law school.
 However, after qualifying as a solicitor, she was unable to get a mortgage or buy even a radio on credit, because she didnʼt have a male guarantor.
 And this was as recent as the 1960s!
-I was brought up to be incredibly grateful that women - at least in the Western World - are treated as menʼs equals.
+I was brought up to be incredibly grateful that women – at least in the Western World – are treated as menʼs equals.

-But I love the romance of tango and have found that I love being unashamedly feminine.
+But I love the romance of tango and have found that I love celebrating my femininity.
 And there is nothing that makes me feel more feminine than tango.

-In any event, Tango in the 21st century is not as politically incorrect as it may at first seem.
+In any event, Tango in the 21st century is not as politically incorrect as it may seem at first sight

-Tango is much more about chivalry than machismo.
+It may sound old-fashioned but tango is much more about chivalry than machismo.
 As I mentioned in my last blog post, the leaderʼs objective in tango is to make the follower feel WONDERFUL.
-It is about guiding the follower, not demanding of her.
+It is about guiding the follower.
 A good leader doesnʼt just lead, he also listens.
 He is sensitive to what the follower needs and the more experienced you become in tango, the more dance begins to resemble a two-way conversation.

 A leader who insists on leading movements that the follower is struggling to understand is frowned upon.
-So just as much as the follower tunes her movements into the leaderʼs, a leader must adjust his movements to the follower.
-And the result is a perfect harmony between two people.
+So just as much as the follower tunes into the leaderʼs movements, a leader should also tune into the follower.
+And the result is a beautiful harmony between two people.

-And to really silence any critics, in recent years, it has become acceptable to explore the other role in tango.
+And if you’re still not convinced, these days it is completely normal to explore the other role in tango.
 Are you a woman who would prefer to lead?
 No problem!
 Same sex tango or tango with inverted roles (the man following, the woman leading) can be found in most tango communities around the world.
-It is not uncommon to have ladies in our classes who, having learnt the followerʼs role, would now like to explore the leaderʼs role.
+It is not uncommon for women to come to the class asking if they can explore the leaderʼs role.
 Or a leader to try his hand at following, either as a means of improving his leading or simply because he enjoys it.
-In fact, in our classes we often replace the words “men” and “women, with “leaders” and “followers”.
+In fact, in our classes we prefer to replace the words “man” and “woman, with “leader” and “follower”.